azdavis/azdavis.net/posts/en/define-pl-01.md

 \\ | \ & \mathtt{if} \ e_1 \ \mathtt{then} \ e_2 \ \mathtt{else} \ e_3
 \end{aligned}
 $$

+This says that an expression $e$ can either be an integer literal, a boolean literal, or an conditional expression.

+Note that the conditional expression contains other expressions: $e_1$, $e_2$, and $e_3$.

 ## Statics: $e: \tau$